OSVR/OSVR-Unity/OSVR-Unity/Assets/Plugins/x86/README.txt

-Place at least these files here:
+The OSVR-Unity plugin requires the following files in this directory:

 - `osvrClientKit.dll`
 - `osvrClient.dll`
 - `osvrUtil.dll`

-and, if you aren't including the Managed-OSVR source files, also place here:
+- `osvrTransform.dll`

+In the typical case, where the Managed-OSVR source is separately compiled, this directory also must contain:

 - `ClientKit.dll`